Djiboutian nationality law: French colonial period (1884–1977)

 In 1958, a constitutional referendum was held for French Somaliland, with inhabitants voting to remain within the French Community.
-The French Constitution was amended on 1960 to allow states to maintain membership in the Community even if they were independent republics.
+The French Constitution was amended in 1960 to allow states to maintain membership in the Community even if they were independent republics.
 A second plebiscite was held on 19 March 1967, with 60% of the voters remaining against independence from France.
 On 3 July, French Somaliland was renamed as the Territory of the Afars and Issas and was granted greater autonomy over its internal affairs.
 Yemeni migrants were granted French nationality with full political rights under a statute of 1967.
 Beginning in 1970, armed conflict led by the Front for the Liberation of the Somali Coast (Front de Libération de la Côte des Somalis) broke out.
 Defense of the territory became a key issue for the French government from 1974.
 In 1975 the press for independence was accompanied by politically motivated violence.
 On 31 December 1975, communiqué from Paris indicated a willingness to accede to independence.
 In October 1976, a committee met to determine who would be able to acquire identity cards in the new nation.
-Those who were to be included were inhabitants and their families who fought for independence, retired military personnel who had serve for at least ten years, and foreigners who were married to Djiboutians.
+Those who were to be included were inhabitants and their families who fought for independence, retired military personnel who had served for at least ten years, and foreigners who were married to Djiboutians.
 A third referendum on independence was held on 8 May 1977, resulting in approval by over 94% of the voters.